germinateplatform/germinate-training/session-6.md

 <img src="session-6/img/genotypes-maps-marker-histogram.png" style="max-width: 100%;" alt="Genotypic maps histogram">

 Groupings of markers can be created by filtering the table or selection within the density chart.
-These are then available during the genotypic data export.
+These are then available during the genotypic data export as seen in Session 5.

 <img src="session-6/img/genotypes-export-menu-item.png" style="max-width: 100%;" alt="Genotypic export menu item">